h5md/h5md/draft.rst

 Notation
 --------

-HDF5 files are organized into HDF5 groups and HDF5 datasets, which form a tree structure.
-HDF5 attributes can be attached to each group or dataset.
+HDF5 files are organized into groups and datasets, which form a tree structure.
+Attributes can be attached to each group or dataset.
 The following notation is used to depict the tree or its subtrees:

 ``\-- item``
     An element of a group, that is either a dataset or a group.
 If it is a